The Ecosystem Gap: What the C++ Standard Cannot Specify

 3.3 Why Python Could Break Compatibility

 Second, Python had centralized governance.
 Guido van Rossum made the decision to break compatibility, and the decision stood.
 The BDFL model concentrated authority in a single individual with the legitimacy and technical vision to make difficult tradeoffs.
 When Guido said Python 2 would eventually end, the ecosystem adapted—not immediately, not willingly, but eventually.
+C++’s consensus-based governance cannot produce such decisive action; it is structurally tuned to avoid disruption, which also means it cannot execute disruptive solutions even when they would be beneficial.

 Third, Python’s value proposition differs from C++’s.
 Python optimizes for developer productivity, not execution performance.
 The cost of an interpreter restart or a recompiled dependency is measured in seconds, not hours.
 Breaking changes impose costs, but those costs are bounded by the speed of a pip install.